-Beginning around 1840 the Reform movement began to assert itself as a major force in American Judaism.
+Beginning around 1840 the Reform movement began asserting itself as a major force in American Judaism.
 Indeed, with the rising tide of Reform during the nineteenth century it looked as if Orthodox Judaism might disappear.
-Many synagogues that had been founded by observant Jews and had remained for years true to Halacha found their membership increasingly calling for the institution of reforms and the abandonment of commitment to authentic Judaism.
+Many synagogues that had been founded by observant Jews and had remained for years true to halacha found their memberships increasingly calling for the institution of reforms and the abandonment of commitment to authentic Judaism.

-There were a number of courageous Jewish spiritual leaders who did their utmost to resist these trends.
-Even though they were not ordained rabbis and were addressed with the title "Reverend," they exerted strong Orthodox spiritual leadership.
-To name just a few, this list includes Isaac Leeser (The Jewish Press, June 22, 2007), Jacques Judah Lyons (The Jewish Press, September 3, 2010), Abraham de Sola (The Jewish Press, December 3, 2010), Arnold Fischel (The Jewish Press, February 3, 2012), and Samuel Myer Isaacs (The Jewish Press, August 3, 2012 and September 7, 2012).
+There were courageous Jewish spiritual leaders who did their utmost to resist these trends.
+Even though they were not ordained rabbis and were addressed with the title "Reverend,†they exerted strong Orthodox spiritual leadership.
+To name just a few, this list includes Isaac Leeser (The Jewish Press, June 22, 2007), Jacques Judah Lyons (The Jewish Press, A September 3, 2010), Abraham de Sola (The Jewish Press, Â December 3, 2010), Arnold Fischel (The Jewish Press, Â February 3, 2012), Samuel Myer Isaacs (The Jewish Press, August 3, 2012 and September 7, 2012) and Sabato Morais (The Jewish Press, A March 1, 2013 and April 5, 2013).

-Another name belonging to this list is Henry (Chaim) Pereira Mendes (1852 - 1937).
+Another such individual is Henry (Chaim) Pereira Mendes (1852-1937).